cujojs/wire/docs/connections.md

 # Connections

 Any software system or application consists of components that must collaborate to do the really useful stuff.
-Once you've [created some components](#components.md), you'll want to connect them together in various ways so that they can collaborate.
+Once you've [created  components](./components.md), you can connect them together in various ways so that they can collaborate.

 Similarly to [factories](./concepts.md#factories) used to [create components](./components.md#factories), wire uses plugin [facets](./concepts.md#facets) to apply new behavior to components after they have been created.
 There are several facets that are used to make connections between components.
 For example, you can connect a Javascript controller to DOM events on an HTML view.